How to prevent MySQL Injection attacks in WordPress. Image shows a laptop icon with a large red exclamation point notification implying a cyberattack

 promotional image used for Sucuri plugin in the WordPress directory.
 WordPress SQL Injection

-1. Prevent SQL Injections with Sucuri Security
+1. Prevent SQL injections with Sucuri Security

 Sucuri Security is a popular tool with a free option available.
 It enables you to monitor who logs into your site and makes changes, and what those changes are.